aws-quickstart/cdk-eks-blueprints/docs/ci-cd.md

 ## Putting it all together

-The below code block contains the complete implementation of a CodePipeline that is responsible for deploying three different clusters across three different pipeline stages.
+The below code block contains the complete implementation of a CodePipeline that is responsible for deploying three different clusters across three different accounts by using three different pipeline stages.

 ```typescript
 import * as cdk from '@aws-cdk/core';